-The grass may actually be greener on the other side; your neighbor might tend to his lawn on the regular, finding manicuring the lawn, trimming hedges, and pulling weeds a well spent afternoon in the sun.
+The grass may actually be greener on the other side: your neighbor might tend to his lawn on the regular.
+He might find manicuring the lawn, trimming hedges, and pulling weeds a well spent afternoon in the sun.
 To make the most of your own lawn care chores, you'll first want to make sure you've got the best lawn mower for your property.

 Consider Your Needs and Compare Lawn Mower Types

 The first decision you'll need to make is how you will mow your yard: will you walk or ride your mower?
 Consumer Reports suggests that if your lawn is greater than a half-acre (a lot approximately 220 feet by 100 feet) you should consider a riding mower.
 If your lot is smaller but you really like to ride, you're still allowed to buy a riding mower; just be prepared for eye-rolling looks from your neighbors.
 But otherwise consider a walking mower.
 You can choose between a motor-powered or man-powered lawn mower; gas or electric; battery or corded, self-propelled or push, and more.

 Before you get to cutting, you'll also want to define how you plan to use your mower.
 Are you a bagger who collects your clippings?
 A mulcher who wants a machine that chops the cut blades of grass into tiny confetti bits that fall to the ground and nourish the lawn?
 A side-discharger, who'd like the clippings blown out of the side of the mower and lets them remain where they fall?
 And finally, consider the terrain you're cutting.
 A 15-degree slope is roughly the maximum angle you can cut safely.
 But remember, if your lawn does have a lot of slopes you might not want to be lugging a behemoth mower up and down it.

 So, what's the best lawn mower for your needs?
 Read on for further details about each type.